KyraTheDonkey/AdventOfCode2022/README.md

 The rewriting for part 2 was a bit tricky, since I encountered a problem trying to have a mutable and immutable borrow in the same function call.
 Realised I can just clone my head for `move_tail` and pass that to the function, as it satisfies my requirements while not borrowing the actual entry again.
 Very nice!

+## Day 10
+At this point, I'm one day behind, since I have loadshedding, and I went to a games afternoon on the 10th.
+Interesting puzzle.
+Nothing interesting in Rust, but I ended up having a really jank method for Part 2.
+Definitely not a well thought out solution, or even well timed.
+But both of the parts work, so I'm fine XD